monica-ekal/bowling-game/README.md

 # bowling-game
-A bowling score calculator on a frame-by-frame basis.
+A bowling score calculator that keeps track of the score in each frame.

 Test-driven development (TDD) was used to develop this code.
 The test sections in /tests/ are from the [Bowling Game Kata](http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata) by Robert C. Martin (Uncle Bob).
 While the code in Uncle Bob's slides calculates the total score after all rolls, this program makes a running total of the score.